tytydraco/yessleep/out/Im_Sure_Youve_Seen_the_Ads_DO_NOT_BUY_THE_PURPLE_TOOTHPASTE.md

 I opened her mouth and looked inside.
 It looked like the purple goop was crawling across her teeth and up into her gums.
 I wiped off some of the paste with my thumb and looked at it.
 It was moving on its own and crawling its way down my thumb.
 I violently shook my hand trying to get it off and grabbed the a towel to remove the excess.

 Holly was crying and yelling mumbled words screaming that she couldn’t spit it out.
 The paste was defying gravity, climbing its way from her bottom teeth to her top.
+It appeared to be alive.
 I could see the purple sludge working its way down her tongue.
 She began to gag.
 Holly grabbed my shoulders, and I grabbed her face.
 She shook violently like she was trying to get away from something buried deep inside her.
 I began to sweat, not knowing what to do, so much blood rushing to my head it made my vision red.

 Every time Holly moved her mouth, the purple toothpaste took up more space.
 Her breathing became heavy, slipping through the small openings within the thick purple webbing aggressively growing in her mouth.
 In a panic, she ripped the towel rod out of the wall and began to spin around pulling at her hair and clutching her throat.
 Holly slapped at the walls in desperation.
 She was beginning to turn blue.
 Her heavy breathing turned into a faint whistle through the one small hole left on the growing tangled mass now protruding through her lips.